cdli-gh/annodoc/index.md

 #### perfective relative past

-Jagersma (2010: 518, 521): "A verbal form with the prefix {÷u} is subordinate to the following verb and expresses an anterior action.
+Jagersma (2010: 518, 521): "A verbal form with the prefix {'u} is subordinate to the following verb and expresses an anterior action.
 A clause with such a form can usually be translated into English with a temporal clause introduced by ‘when’ or ‘after’ ...
-The relative-past prefix {÷u} is incompatible with the imperfective and only occurs in perfective verbal forms.
-A form with {÷u} is subordinate to the following verb and expresses an action with the approximate meaning ‘under the circumstance that (…) has happened’.
+The relative-past prefix {'u} is incompatible with the imperfective and only occurs in perfective verbal forms.
+A form with {'u} is subordinate to the following verb and expresses an action with the approximate meaning ‘under the circumstance that (…) has happened’.
 It designates an action which is both anterior and circumstantial to the action expressed by the following verb.
 A clause with such a verbal form can usually be translated into English with a temporal clause introduced by ‘when’ or ‘after’, or with a participial construction."

 	# Jagersma, Chap.
 24 (18)
 	# ‘The sealed document about this was lost.
 When it is found, it is to be destroyed.’